This policy outlines the eligibility criteria and process Council follows to recognise an individual’s voluntary service to the district.

 4.4 Information supporting a nomination

 The information provided for each nominee must be sufficiently detailed to enable the Selection Panel to exercise its function with full knowledge of the record of service of each nominee.

 The information sought is not merely a list of positions held.
 Full details must also be supplied including the actual service or activities carried out in the Timaru District, including the length of service and the nominators’ assessment of the impact of the work on Timaru District residents.

 4.5 Community Awards Ceremony

 An Awards Ceremony shall be held to present the awards.
+This may be incorporated with a Hall of Fame or Citizenship Ceremony depending on the number of recipients.
+If a ceremony is to be held independent of any other presentation, it may be held over for a subsequent year if the number of nominations is low.
 All decisions relating to the Awards Ceremony shall be made by the Community Awards Selection Panel.

 Adopted Community Development Committee 30 April 2019